tmcarmichael/retrieval-augmented-generation-pipeline/README.md

 # Retrieval Augmented Generation POC

-Quick proof of concept for [Retrieval Augmented Generation](https://en.wikipedia.org/wiki/Retrieval-augmented_generation), Dockerized for any OS/env.
+[Retrieval Augmented Generation](https://en.wikipedia.org/wiki/Retrieval-augmented_generation) Dockerized for POC.
 Synthetic text is injected into a Wikipedia article for testing retrieval and RAG.

 Chunking and embedding with [SentenceTransformers](https://sbert.net/), and stores text in a Postgres & [pgvector vector DB](https://github.com/pgvector/pgvector).
 Queries the modified content via similarity search.
 Verifies synthetic insertions are actually retrieved and returned.